jgraley/cotest/README.md

 This project is a fork of Google Test, and changes to gtest/gmock source code have been kept minimal.
 C++14.

 ## Documentation
+ - [Getting Started Guide](coroutines/docs/getting-started.md) shows how to write a test using Cotest.
- - [Discussion: Testing With Two Computers](coroutines/docs/testing-with-two-computers.md) for a code sample that (mis-)uses a mutex.
+ - [Discussion: Testing With Two Computers](coroutines/docs/testing-with-two-computers.md) for background on coroutine-based testing.

 ## Examples